Hot Air (film): Reception

 On Rotten Tomatoes, the film has an approval rating of 17% based on 18 reviews, and an average rating of 4.8/10.
 On Metacritic, the film has a weighted average score of 32 out of 100, based on 4 critics, indicating "generally unfavorable reviews".

+In The New York Times, Bilge Ebiri wrote, "The movie seems afraid to follow through on any one emotional through line, and instead throws a whole bunch together.
+The script, by Will Reichel, jumps between Tess and Lionel’s challenges without ever entirely convincing us that their fates are connected.
+We feel like we’re watching two very different movies, neither of which is particularly engaging."